New Zealand Army Ordnance existed between 1939 and 1946 in Three distinct iterations.

 - Salvage units.

 The was initially some confusion between the use of the designation NZAOC and NZOC in the context of the NZEF.
 This was clarified in NZEF Order 221 of March 1941 which set NZOC as the title of Ordnance in the NZEF.

 1942 saw the separation of maintenance and repair functions from the Royal Army Ordnance Corps (RAOC) with the formation of the Electrical and Mechanical Engineers (EME) in the Brutish Army.
 The New Zealand Division followed suit and formed the New Zealand Electrical and Mechanical Engineers (NZEME) on 1 December 1942 separating the repair, maintenance and ordnance stores functions of the NZOC.

 The NZEF NZOC was disestablished along with the NZEF in 1946.

 As with the NZEF in the Middle East, NZOC units were formed for service with the NZEF in the Pacific (NZEFIP).
 Initially providing a Base Ordnance Depot, Two Workshop Sections and a LAD supporting 8 Infantry Brigade Group in Fiji from November 1940.
 As the war progressed, the NZOC grew into a Divisional sized organisation of 23 units and detachments supporting the NZEFIP with the full range of Ordnance Services in all its operations in Fiji, New Caledonia, The Solomon Islands and Tonga .
 The formation of the Electrical and Mechanical Engineers 1942 was not followed thru in New Zealand and the Pacific, with repair and Maintenance functions remaining part of Ordnance for the duration of the war.

-On conclusion of successful campaigns in the Solomon Islands 3 NZ Division and its equipment was returned to New Zealand and disestablished.
+Following the successful conclusion of the campaigns in the Solomon Islands, 3 NZ Division and its equipment were returned to New Zealand and disestablished.
 On return to New Zealand, many NZOC members were graded unfit due to rigours of the tropical campaign and returned to their civilian occupations, some were redeployed as reinforcement to 2NZEF in Italy.
-Some remained at the division’s Mangere base near Auckland, or at Wellington, checking, sorting and reconditioning stores and vehicles of every description before handing the division’s entire stocks of equipment and clothing over to the Main Ordnance Depot a task that would carry on until September 1945 .
+Some remained at the division’s Mangere base near Auckland, or at Wellington, checking, sorting and reconditioning stores and vehicles of every description before handing the division’s entire stocks of equipment and clothing over to the Main Ordnance Depot, a task that continued until September 1945 .

 Territorial Army Ordnance